Westley Allan Dodd: Trial

-Dodd claimed that speaking in his own defense was pointless and, ultimately, "the system had failed repeatedly"."If you add up all the prison time I was given but never made to serve, I'd be in prison until 2026... and those boys would still be alive."Washington State law gave Dodd the choice of execution by lethal injection or by hanging; Dodd stated that he wished to die by hanging because that was how he had killed Iseli, his last victim.
+Dodd claimed that speaking in his own defense was pointless and, ultimately, "the system had failed repeatedly".

+"If you add up all the prison time I was given but never made to serve, I'd be in prison until 2026... and those boys would still be alive."

+Washington State law gave Dodd the choice of execution by lethal injection or by hanging; Dodd stated that he wished to die by hanging because that was how he had killed Iseli, his last victim.
 In 1990, Dodd was sentenced to death for the murder of the Neer brothers, as well as for the separate rape and murder of Lee Iseli.

 Execution

 Less than four years elapsed between the murders and Dodd's execution.
 He refused to appeal his case or the capital sentence, insisting that he could not control his urges and would kill again.
 He stated in one court brief: "I must be executed before I have an opportunity to escape or kill someone else.
 If I do escape, I promise you I will kill and rape again, and I will enjoy every minute of it."
 He also said in some interviews that death would give him relief from guilt over the murders.
 During his trial, Dodd wrote a pamphlet on how parents could protect children from child molesters such as himself.

-The execution of Dodd by hanging was the first in the United States since 1965 when George York and James Latham were hanged by Kansas.
+The execution of Dodd by hanging was the first in the United States since 1965 when George York and James Latham were hanged in Kansas.
 Dodd's execution was witnessed by twelve members of regional and local media, prison officials and family members of the three victims.
-Dodd requested broiled salmon and fried potatoes for his last meal.
+Dodd requested broiled salmon and scalloped potatoes for his last meal.
 His last words, spoken from the second floor of the indoor gallows, were recorded by the media witnesses as:

 I was once asked by somebody, I don't remember who, if there was any way sex offenders could be stopped.
 I said, 'No.' I was wrong.
 I was wrong when I said there was no hope, no peace.
 There is hope.
 There is peace.
 I found both in the Lord, Jesus Christ.
 Look to the Lord, and you will find peace.